ramrompp/beepbeep/beepbeep-ui/README.md

 # Credits
 Following credits are in order in relation to this project:

-Project and documentation base was provided by [Angular Seed Project][angular-seed-project] User interface assets are provided by [Semantic UI default assets][semantic-ui]
+Project and documentation base was provided by [Angular Seed Project][angular-seed-project].
+User interface assets are provided by [Semantic UI default assets][semantic-ui]

 [git]: http://git-scm.com/